mozilla/glean.js/automation/README.md

-# Glean.js benchmarks
+# Glean.js automation

 ## Size

-The size project contains benchmarking scripts for analyzing the size of the Glean.js library.
+The size project contains scripts for analyzing the size of the Glean.js library.

 ### Report